Rephonic

 Where can I find podcast stats for Writing on GamesCast?

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Writing on GamesCast and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Writing on GamesCast.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Writing on GamesCast and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

 How many listeners does Writing on GamesCast get?